microsoft/IIoT/README.md

 1. Referring to the [Sense Hat API](https://pythonhosted.org/sense-hat/api/), update the code to send other telemetry to IoT Hub from the Sense HAT.
   1. Update the ```SenseHat_IoTHub_Http.py``` code to send multiple telemetry data points (e.g. Yaw, Pitch, Roll, or Temperature, Pressure, Humidity) in a single JSON-formatted message to IoT Hub.
 See [sample_payload.json] (sample_payload.json).
 Solution source code - Authorized MSFT personnel only [SenseHat_IoTHub_Http_JSON.py](https://kevinhilscher.visualstudio.com/_git/IoT%20Hackathon?path=%2FSenseHat_IoTHub_Http_JSON.py&version=GBmaster&_a=contents).
   1. Update ```SenseHat_IoTHub_Http.py``` to display the HTTP response code from the IoT Hub message onto the Sense HAT LED display.
 Solution source code - Authorized MSFT personnel only [SenseHat_IoTHub_Http_JSON_LED.py](https://kevinhilscher.visualstudio.com/_git/IoT%20Hackathon?path=%2FSenseHat_IoTHub_Http_JSON%20_LED.py&version=GBmaster&_a=contents).
+1. To send messages from IoT Hub back to your Raspberry Pi:
+  1. Copy the ```SenseHat_IoTHub_Http_C2D_LED.py``` file to your Raspberry Pi using pscp or download it directly using git clone.
+  1. Update the file with the primary key connection string.
+Look for ```connectionString =``` and paste in the primary key connection string you copied earlier.
+Then look for ```deviceId =``` and paste in the Device Name you created earlier.
+Save the file.
+  1. Run the file using ```pi@raspberrypi:~ $ python SenseHat_IoTHub_Http_C2D_LED.py```
+  1. On your laptop, open Device Explorer, click the Messages to Device tab, select your device from the Device ID list, type in a message into the Message textbox and click Send.
+You should see the message appear on the Sense HAT LED display.

 ## Using the Python Device SDK
 IoT Hub also supports MQTT and AMQP protocols.
 These are generally more efficient and scale better than using the HTTP REST API.
 In order to use MQTT or AMQP with Python, you will need to download and compile the Python Device SDK on your Raspian operating system.